SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/01-Introduction-to-time-and-space-complexity/01-Introduction-to-time-and-space-complexity.md

 <!--- Link the big O --->

-We can measure the time and space complexity for each algorithm regardless of the hardware capabilities by using the `big O notation`.
+We can measure the time and space complexity for each algorithm regardless of the hardware capabilities by using the `Big O notation`.

 ### Big O notation